MicrosoftDocs/microsoft-salescopilot-docs/articles/view-save-email-summary-crm.md

 1. Open the **Copilot for Sales** pane if it isn't already open.
 After a moment or two, the email summary is displayed in the **Key email info** card.

-    If the contact isn't in your CRM, the email summary isn't displayed.
-To add the contact to your CRM, select **Add contact**, fill in the required fields, and then select **Save**.
+    If the contact isn't in your CRM, the **Key email info** card isn't displayed.
+Add the contact to your CRM.
 The email summary should appear a few moments later.
+Learn more in [Create a contact in your CRM from Copilot for Sales](./create-contact-crm-sales-copilot.md).

 In the **Key email info** card, you can perform the following tasks: